dustinfast/intuitive_agent/README.md

 ## Problem Domain

-Currently the agent is attempting to learn the Python program language with the eventual goal of dynamically modifying itself via Pytyhon's ability for reflection.
+Currently the agent is attempting to learn the Python program language, with the eventual goal of dynamically modifying itself via Python's ability for reflection.

 ## The Agent